Johannes Hahn

-Johannes Hahn (born 2 December 1957) is an Austrian politician who has served as European Commissioner for Budget and Administration under Ursula von der Leyen since 1 December 2019.
+Johannes Hahn (born 2 December 1957) is an Austrian politician who served as European Commissioner for Budget and Administration under Ursula von der Leyen from 2019 to 2024.

 He previously served as European Commissioner for European Neighbourhood Policy and Enlargement Negotiations from November 2014 to November 2019 and before that as European Commissioner for Regional Policy from 2010 to 2014.
 Before entering the European Commission, Hahn served as the Austrian Minister for Science and Research from 2007 to 2010.
 He is a member of the Austrian People's Party (ÖVP), part of the European People's Party (EPP).

 Early life

 Hahn studied at the University of Vienna and began his political career in the youth organisation of the Austrian People's Party (JVP), where he was chairman of the Vienna group from 1980 to 1985.

 In the 1980s, Hahn drafted the first European manifesto of the ÖVP's youth wing, where he was deputy leader.
 He adopted a decidedly pro-European position at a time when many within the party had doubts about Austria's accession to the EU.